HostMonster Review

 Cons of HostMonster

-Like any web host, HostMonster has disadvantages.
-There are plenty of HostMonster complaints online – some are valid and some are anecdotal.
-Either way, here are the cons that I found while using HostMonster for hosting.
+Like any web host, HostMonster has its share of drawbacks.
+If you’re considering HostMonster, here are the cons that I found while using them for hosting.

 Pricing & Plan Structure

-HostMonster’s primary disadvantage is its pricing.
-No matter how you look at it – short-term, long-term, total value, or simplicity – HostMonster is expensive for what they are selling.
+HostMonster’s biggest disadvantage is its standard pricing.
+No matter how you look at it – short-term, long-term, total value, or simplicity – HostMonster is too expensive for what they are selling.

-They use Bluehost and JustHost’s exact pricing structure – both of which are recent changes for the worse.
+They use the same pricing structure as Bluehost and JustHost – both of which are recent changes for the worse.
 In fact, HostMonster’s online signup process looks like a rebranded Bluehost shopping cart.

-On the Basic plan, HostMonster heavily caps domains, disk space, databases and email addresses.
+On the Basic plan, HostMonster heavily caps domains (1), disk space (10 GB), databases, and email addresses (5).
 But even for basic use, it’s more expensive than sister brands like HostGator and Bluehost.

 On the Plus and Choice Plus plans – there are fewer caps, but they are both still more expensive than sister brands like HostGator or independent competitors like InMotion Hosting or Siteground.

 The Plus and Pro plans try to fluff out their value with Bonus features.
-Most features are either of questionable value (“1 SpamExpert” and “$200 in marketing offers”), more complex than they sell (GlobalCDN and free SSL), or devalue the Basic and Plus plans (“High-Performance” and “Site Backups” = so…the other plans are bad performance with no backups?).
+Most features are either of questionable value (SpamExperts), more complex than they sell (GlobalCDN and free SSL), or devalue the Basic and Plus plans (High-Performance and Automated Backups – does that mean the other plans offer bad performance with no backups?)

 Either way, if you need a single website with no email or anything like that – HostMonster’s pricing is ok, but really you’d get a better product for your money elsewhere.